 - University-wide music scholarship information is available on the University's music awards page.

-For all enquiries about music at Fitzwilliam, please contact Francis Knights, Director of Music, at firstname.lastname@example.org, or on 01223 768463.
+For all enquiries about music at Fitzwilliam, please contact the Director of Music on firstname.lastname@example.org.